-These days many can publish a blog on any topic without prior writing experience or a degree in journalism or English.
+These days anyone can publish a blog on any topic without prior writing experience or a degree in journalism or English.
 Even with credentials, online writing is different from technical and scientific writing.
 Based on an analysis of 45,237 pageviews, Jakob Nielsen found that people read an average of 18% of what’s on a page.
 Given that, we have to approach online writing a little differently than we do scientific or technical writing —with added attention to brevity.

 Similar to the information- and consumer-centric focus of the Digital Government Strategy, we must also aim to reach our audiences with well-written, researched, and concise content.
 At the 2012 Ryan White All Grantee Meeting, the TARGET Center and AIDS.gov shared online writing tips with the HIV Community.